leonmavr/zeitkatze/README.md

 - [x] Measure seconds with custom precision
 - [x] Read cat emoticons from file
 - [ ] Write times to file in a compact format
+- [ ] Add a command line specifier that calls ResetMethod() on Zeitkatze
 - [x] Option for one-line output
 - [ ] Animated cats with multithreading?
 - [ ] Unicode support